lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 ### Labs & course assistants

 There are four lab sections, all of which meet on Thursdays in Roberts Hall 111.
 There will be a TA to help you.
 This TA will also grade your work, so please go to your assigned section.
+You should contact your TA via Discord if you have any questions about grading or need extra help.

 * 001: 10am-11:50am, Asad Noor
 * 002: 12pm-2pm, Nicholas Call